12 Quick Certifications That can Help You Get a High-Paying Job

 Flight attendant

-Those with wanderlust (and who don’t mind fluctuating schedules) may want to consider work as a flight attendant.
-The process to get certified with the Federal Aviation Administration (FAA) is typically quick and can be completed in several weeks.
+Those with wanderlust (and who don’t mind fluctuating schedules) may want to consider working as a flight attendant.
+The process to get certified by the Federal Aviation Administration (FAA) is typically quick and can be completed in several weeks.

 Web developer